honorableCon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. Change group

 > Write a script that changes the group owner to school for the file hello<br>
 > command : `chgrp school hello`

+14. Owner and group

+> Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.<br>
+> command : `chown -R vincent:staff *`